bshelly-web/nlp-paraphrase/README.md

 Pegasus

 You need to fine-tune the model, but you must fine-tune the pre-trained models on large data sets.
-Using GPT-3, you don't need to fine-tune any model to perform this task, and it is fast and simple.
+Using <a href="https://huggingface.co/transformers/model_doc/flaubert.html">GPT-3</a>, you don't need to fine-tune any model to perform this task, and it is fast and simple.

 Here is an example of paraphrasing example: